-Effective as of the date of this offering, the maximum indemnification amount set forth in such agreements is limited to an amount equal to the higher of \$\ and \$\ %\ of our total shareholder's equity as reflected in our most recent consolidated financial statements prior to the date on which the indemnity payment is made (other than indemnification for an offering of securities to the public, including by one or more shareholders in a secondary offering, in which case the maximum indemnification amount is limited to the gross proceeds raised by us and/or the selling shareholders in such public offering) and \$\ %\ of our total market capitalization calculated based on the average closing price of our ordinary shares over the 30 trading days prior to the actual payment, multiplied by the total number of our issued and outstanding shares as of the date of the payment (other than indemnification amount is limited to the gross proceeds raised by us and/or the selling shareholders in such public offering).
+Effective as of the date of this offering, the maximum indemnification amount set forth in such agreements is limited to an amount equal to the higher of and % of our total shareholder's equity as reflected in our most recent consolidated financial statements prior to the date on which the indemnity payment is made (other than indemnification for an offering of securities to the public, including by one or more shareholders in a secondary offering, in which case the maximum indemnification amount is limited to the gross proceeds raised by us and/or the selling shareholders in such public offering) and % of our total market capitalization calculated based on the average closing price of our ordinary shares over the 30 trading days prior to the actual payment, multiplied by the total number of our issued and outstanding shares as of the date of the payment (other than indemnification amount is limited to the gross proceeds raised by us and/or the selling shareholders in a secondary offering, in which case the public, including by one or more shareholders in a secondary offering, in which case the maximum indemnification for an offering of securities to the public, including by one or more shareholders in a secondary offering.
+In which case the maximum indemnification amount is limited to the gross proceeds raised by us and/or the selling shareholders in such public offering).
 The maximum amount set forth in such agreements is in addition to any amount paid (if paid) under insurance and/or by a third party pursuant to an indemnification arrangement.